ChelloBello/AI-Recovery-Coach/README.md

 ## Summary

 AI Recovery Coach is an AI-powered companion designed to help people recover from gambling addiction.
-Instead of simply blocking gambling websites, it recognizes emotional and behavioral patterns that may lead to gambling and offers personalized support before a relapse happens.
+Instead of simply blocking gambling websites, it recognizes emotional and behavioral patterns associated with gambling urges and provides personalized support before a relapse occurs.

 ---